arturbartecki/skygate-challenge-chapter-1/README.md

 # skygate-challenge-chapter-1
-Solution to challenge from chapter 1
+Solution to challenge from chapter 1.
+Tested on Windows 10, python 3.6

-How to start:
+**How to start:**
 1. Clone or download repository
-2. Make sure you have Docker and python (it's tested on python 3.6+) installed
+2. Make sure you have Docker(with docker container) and python (it's tested on python 3.6+) installed
-3. Run python file 'run_script.py'.
+3. Run python file 'run_script.py', it's in main folder of repository.
 It should create docker image and install everything needed to run application.
 Fixtures for testing are attached in this command.
 Script should run application on http://127.0.0.1:8000/
 4. Now go to http://127.0.0.1:8000/api/exam/exam-sheets/ or http://127.0.0.1:8000/api/exam/exam-tasks/ .
 To access data you will need to log in.
 Fixtures contains 5 users with different data.
 Users(format login:password): admin:testpassword, student1:testpassword , student2:testpassword , teacher1:testpassword, teacher2:testpassword
 5. User admin:testpassword has access to http://127.0.0.1:8000/admin